 With courses limited to just eight places, this means there are more cameras per course than students - including our flagship camera, the Sony FS7 - meaning you'll never be without a camera at hand to capture that perfect moment.

 The PXW-FS7 is one of Sony's newest cameras - and one of its best.
 Its ergonomic form factor plus its lightweight, portable design means it is easy to carry up hills in search of wildlife!

 Key specs include 4K (4096 x 2160) resolution, 180fps, 600Mbps internal and raw external recording.
 It also boasts an incredible 14 stops of dynamic range giving it an ultra cinematic look and a native sensitivity of 2000 ISO, meaning fantastic low light performance too.

 It's not hard to see why it is quickly being adopted by companies such as the BBC.
-Channel 4 are ditching their more expensive cameras in favour of the FS7 simply because it matches or even beats them for performance and at a fraction of the cost.
+Channel 4 are ditching their more expensive cameras in favor of the FS7 simply because it matches or even beats them for performance and at a fraction of the cost.